FAForever/fa/.github/DEVELOPMENT.md

-# Best practices
+# Development

 This document contains a wide range of tips and tricks surrounding the development of the Lua code of the FAForever project.
 It can help you setup the development environment.
 It can help you with understand what is, and is not available to you in the Lua environment of Supreme Commander.
-And it even provides a few performance oriented practices.
 It is however not a guide on how to write Lua code.
 And it is not a guide on programming in general.
 And it is also not a guide on how Git and/or GitHub works.

 ## Tooling